mochajs/mocha/docs/index.md

 </section>
 ```

-The SuperAgent request library [test documentation](https://visionmedia.github.io/superagent/docs/test.html) was generated with Mocha's doc reporter using this Bash command:
+The SuperAgent request library [test documentation][superagent-docs-test] was generated with Mocha's doc reporter using this Bash command:

 ```bash
 $ mocha --reporter=doc | cat docs/head.html - docs/tail.html > docs/test.html
 ```

-View SuperAgent's [Makefile](https://github.com/visionmedia/superagent/blob/master/Makefile) for reference.
+View SuperAgent's [Makefile][superagent-makefile] for reference.

 ### Markdown

 The "markdown" reporter generates a markdown TOC and body for your test suite.
-This is great if you want to use the tests as documentation within a Github wiki page, or a markdown file in the repository that Github can render.
-For example here is the Connect [test output](https://github.com/senchalabs/connect/blob/90a725343c2945aaee637e799b1cd11e065b2bff/tests.md).
+This is great if you want to use the tests as documentation within a Github
+wiki page, or a markdown file in the repository that Github can render.
+For
+example, here is the Connect [test output][connect-test-output].

 ### XUnit